 The disciples with Yeshua were likely those introduced at the end of chapter one: John, Andrew, Simon, Philip and Nathanael, since Cana was his hometown.
 The fact that these men are called Yeshua's disciples at this point, very early in his ministry, does not obviate his call to them in Galilee several months later to leave their families and businesses to be fulltime disciples.
 In the interim John, Andrew and Simon, in particular, probably returned to their fishing business for financial reasons.

 to the marriage celebration: Grk. gamos.
 See the note on the previous verse.
 We might wonder how Yeshua even knew there was a marriage celebration in Cana.
 We could declare that Yeshua's presence was a divine appointment which he supernaturally knew in advance he was to keep in order to perform the miraculous sign.
 Or, it could be that he stopped in Nazareth to visit his family and learned that his mother was in Cana.
 Upon arriving there the host merely extended the invitation as the custom of hospitality required.

 3 And when the wine was depleted, the mother of Yeshua said to him, "They have no wine."

 And: Grk. kai, conj.
-See the note on verse 1 above. when the wine: Grk. oinos, the fermented beverage of wine made from grapes.
+See verse 1 above. when the wine: Grk. oinos, the fermented beverage of wine made from grapes.
 In the LXX oinos renders Heb. yanah (SH-3196, 138 times), wine, and Heb. tirosh (SH-8492, 38 times, first mention Gen 27:28), fresh or new wine, i.e., newly made.
 Tirosh is sometimes used of the first fruits of wine given to the priests.
 The only other Greek word for wine is gleukos (SG-1098), sweet new wine, which occurs only in Acts 2:13 and in the LXX of Job 32:19 for Heb. yanah.
 Sweet new wine does not mean "non-alcoholic grape juice," but refers to wine newly made that had a higher level of residual sugar than aged wine.
 The first mention of wine in the Bible is that made by Noah (Gen 9:21), from which he became drunken and his son Canaan took advantage of him.